anjerodesu/macdown/README.md

 You can also [file an issue directly](https://github.com/uranusjr/macdown/issues/new) on GitHub if you prefer so.
 But please, **search first to make sure no-one has reported the same issue already** before opening one yourself.
 MacDown does not update in your computer immediately when we make changes, so something you experienced might be known, or even fixed in the development version.

 MacDown depends a lot on other open source projects, such as [Hoedown](https://github.com/hoedown/hoedown) for Markdown-to-HTML rendering, [Prism](http://prismjs.com) for syntax highlighting (in code blocks), and [PEG Markdown Highlight](https://github.com/ali-rantakari/peg-markdown-highlight) for editor highlighting.
 If you find problems when using those particular features, you can also consider reporting them directly to upstream projects as well as to MacDown’s issue tracker.
 I will do what I can if you report it here, but sometimes it can be more beneficial to interact with them directly.

-## Tipping

-If you find MacDown suitable for your needs, please consider [giving me a tip through PayPal](http://macdown.uranusjr.com/faq/#donation).
-Or, if you perfer to buy me a drink *personally* instead, just [send me a tweet](https://twitter.com/uranusjr) when you visit [Taipei, Taiwan](http://en.wikipedia.org/wiki/Taipei), where I live.
-I look forward to meeting you!